 The Minimelt is a bespoke, hand-built piece of equipment, consisting of a steel drum, lined with ceramic fibre insulation, sitting above an insulated box containing the melting pot.
 The Drum is detachable so that the pot can be replaced.
 We recommend the Minimelt is emptied completely at the end of a session, to ensure a longer pot life.
 When done properly, a pot will last for well over 50 melts before needing to be changed.

-The frame is made of stainless and coated steel for durability and has wheels front and back, for manoeuvrability.
+The furnace and frame is made of quality stainless steel that will last a lifetime, and has wheels front and back, for manoeuvrability.

 It is fully transportable, small enough to stow away when not in use, and with running costs that are very low compared to regular glassblowing studio equipment.